 From the beneficiary´s perspective, the documentary credit should be unambiguous, concise, and require the presentation of only a few critical documents to evidence fulfilment of the exporter´s delivery obligation.
 These should be, in most cases, a commercial invoice, transport document, and certificate of origin, with perhaps also an insurance document, and an inspection (quality) certificate or another certificate depending on the type of commodity sold.

 Correct and clear terms and conditions of the documentary credit – a prerequisite for success

 The exporter should carefully consider the terms and conditions of the documentary credit when negotiating the contract of sale.
 It is highly advisable for exporters to consult relevant matters with the parties that are expected to issue the required documents, such as carriers (or their agents, freight forwarders), insurance and inspection companies, and, most importantly, its bankers.

 Adequate care and attention prior to issuance are key to success in documentary credit transactions.
 Unless the documentary credit is workable, with viable conditions, it is unlikely to function as intended for the beneficiary!

-To consult with various third parties whose documents the beneficiary would need to present under a credit is also important after the credit is issued and advised.
+To consult with various third parties whose documents the beneficiary would need to present under credit is also important after the credit is issued and advised.
 If the credit includes non-standard, unclear conditions, the beneficiary needs to attain clarity and possibly get an amendment to the credit.